mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/code_style_guide/javascript/index.md

 ## General guidelines for JavaScript code examples

 This section explains the general guidelines to keep in mind while writing JavaScript code examples.
-The later sections will cover more specific details
+The later sections will cover more specific details.

 ### Choosing a format